apache/mesos/docs/configuration.md

 # Mesos Configuration

-The Mesos master and slave can take a variety of configuration options through command-line arguments, or environment variables.
-A list of the available options can be seen by running `mesos-master --help` or `mesos-slave --help`.
+The Mesos master and agent can take a variety of configuration options through command-line arguments, or environment variables.
+A list of the available options can be seen by running `mesos-master --help` or `mesos-agent --help`.
 Each option can be set in two ways:

 * By passing it to the binary using `--option_name=value`, either specifying the value directly, or specifying a file in which the value